rohandhamapurkar/stock-simulator/README.md

 2. **Order Books**: Separate Binary Search Trees for buy and sell orders
 3. **Order Generator**: Creates random buy and sell orders with prices around the current LTP
 4. **Trade Processor**: Periodically checks for matching orders and executes trades
+5. **Web UI Server**: Serves the web-based visualization interface
+6. **WebSocket Manager**: Handles real-time communication with connected clients
+7. **Logger**: Provides structured logging throughout the system

-When buy and sell orders match (same price), a trade is executed, the orders are removed from their respective queues, and the Last Traded Price is updated to reflect the new market price.
+When buy and sell orders match (buy price >= sell price), a trade is executed, the orders are removed from their respective queues, and the Last Traded Price is updated to reflect the new market price.
+The UI is immediately updated to reflect these changes.

 ## System Architecture